MrNewick/Origin-of-the-Newick-format/README.md

 The documentation of PLOTREE includes this discription of the format for encoding phylogenetic trees:

+       (for version 1.0 of PLOTREE in version 2.6 of PHYLIP)

+                                 PLOTREE

+                Christopher A. Meacham, Botany Department
+          University of Georgia, Athens, Georgia 30602, U.S.A.

+                                  [...]

     INPUT FORMAT OF TREE DESCRIPTIONS

          Plotree accepts tree descriptions as input from the file "treefile."
 Plotree requires a nested parentheses notation to